 arbre généalogique (2011, 2025 rev.)

-Rozalie Hirs’ arbre généalogique (2011) is her first major work for lyrical soprano and large ensemble, expanding her exploration of harmony, timbre, and form through poetry and song.
+Rozalie Hirs’ arbre généalogique (2011) for lyrical soprano and large ensemble expands her exploration of harmony, timbre, and form through poetry and song.
 Setting her own poem ‘Stamboom’ (“family tree”) — in Henri Deluy’s French translation — Hirs creates a meditative sound world where ancestry and memory unfold through music.

 pulsars (cd, 2010)